Tool | September 2014

 State-by-State Guide to Taxes on Retirees

 State Sales Tax

-There's no general state sales tax.
-There are, however, some specific sales taxes: 9% on restaurants, prepared foods, hotel rooms and car rentals; 55 cents per megawatt hour on electricity; 7% on telecommunication services; plus additional taxes on real estate transfers and alcohol.
+There’s no general state sales tax.
+There are, however, some specific sales taxes: 9% on restaurants, prepared foods, hotel rooms and car rentals; 55 cents per megawatt hour on electricity; 7% on telecommunication services; and additional taxes on real estate transfers and alcohol.